 Beginner Workout Move #4: The Plank

 How to: Start on all fours.
 Drop down to your elbows, forearms flat on the floor.
 Extend your legs behind your so that legs are straight and you’re balancing on your toes.
-Keep one straight line from your head to your feet, hold for 15 seconds.
-Do this move daily, each time adding a few more seconds each time as you build strength.
+Keep one straight line from your head to your feet; hold for 15 seconds.
+Do this move daily, each time adding a few more seconds as you build strength.

 Beginner Workout Move #5: Stair Climbing

 To raise your heart rate while coddling your joints, climbing stairs is the perfect solution.
 What’s more, new research presented last month at the European Society for Cardiology annual meeting found that people who can climb four flights of stairs (60 steps) in under a minute cut their risk of heart disease nearly in half, compared to those who take 90 seconds or more.